 A standard tennis court measures a generous 78 feet long by 36 feet wide for doubles play—like preparing a large baking sheet for multiple batches of cookies.
 In contrast, pickleball court dimensions are more compact at just 44 feet long and 20 feet wide—think appetizer-sized portions.
 This size difference explains why you can fit multiple pickleball courts on a tennis court.

 With proper spacing (similar to allowing dough to rise without touching), four pickleball courts can typically fit on existing tennis courts that are at least 60 feet wide.
 When you convert a tennis court, remember that pickleball nets stand 2 inches lower at center—a subtle but significant difference.
+If you’re just getting started, our guide on playing pickleball on a tennis court covers the basics.

 The Standard Four-Court Configuration: A Perfect Fit